orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/bandmathx.rst

 The default prefix name for variables related to the ith input is *im(i+1)* (note the indexing from 1 to N, for N inputs).
-The user has the possibility to change this default behaviour by setting its own prefix.
+The user has the possibility of changing this default behaviour by setting its own prefix.

 ::